Rodemfr/MicronetToNMEA/README.md

 ## Description

-MicronetToNMEA is an Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream easily useable by our laptop and tablet software.
+MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream easily useable by our laptop and tablet software.

 The project requires the following hardware :
 - A boat with Raymarine Wireless system.
 (The boat is not strictly required)
 - A Teensy 3.5 board.
-Any other 32-bit Arduino comptabile board should also work with some adaptations of SW.
+Any other 32-bit Arduino compatible board should also work with some adaptations of SW.
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.
-Takre care to order a board with an antenna for 868MHz operations, not 433MHz.
+Take care to order a board with an antenna for 868MHz operations, not 433MHz.

 Optionally, you can add :
 - A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays and to the NMEA output stream